arizonaCameraLab/ASDP_Render_Module/README.md

 the first and third brighter on the left and the second brighter on the right.
 Above should be brighter extensions and below should be darker ones.
 The extensions meet at dark and then bright boundaries from left to right.
+There is a smaller camera in the center of the view that is black on the bottom and white on the top.
 The expected image is shown below.

 ![Test of the CompositeCameras class](CompositeCameras_Test.png "Test of the CompositeCameras class")